slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 **Layout Rules:**
 * Only 1 pane or 1 row and 2 columns or 2 rows and 1 column are initially supported
 * Panes, when created, will initially show the Brackets logo interstitial screen until the corresponding view for that pane has loaded its content.
 * When a pane is destroyed, all views in the corresponding `PaneViewList` for that pane are moved to another pane and that pane's `PaneViewList` is updated.
-Since there is only 2 panes at most in the initial implementation this is just a matter of collapsing them down to the remaining Pane's `ViewPaneList`.
+Since there are, at most, 2 panes in the initial implementation, this is just a matter of combining the `ViewPaneList` with the remaining Pane's `ViewPaneList`.
 This will generate a `viewPaneListRemoveList` event is generated for the pane losing views and a corresponding  `viewPaneListAddList` event is generated for the pane who is receiving the the views.

-View HTML rendered at runtime and inserted it into the DOM by the `PaneViewManager`.
+Each Views HTML is rendered at runtime and inserted it into the DOM by the `PaneViewManager`.
 The `Editor` Instance will generate the HTML when the `EditorManager` asks for it and insert it into the DOM in the appropriate place to ensure proper z-order.
 The generated HTML can either come from a template rendered with Mustache or simple jQuery insertion.
 This is the same process for any RegisteredViewProvider.

 `MainViewManager` will handle the `WorkspaceManager`'s resize event and create a `MainViewLayoutManager` object to assist with the layout.